Welcome to Cannonball Restaurant & Bar

 Cannonball House opened in 2014 by married couple Victor and Carina Contini, who also run long established Edinburgh favorite Contini George Street as well as the popular cafe and restaurant inside the Scottish National Gallery.

 The building is split over three levels.
-The restaurant is located on the top floor with an iconic backdrop that serves the best Scottish food with stunning views of the Edinburgh skyline and our next door neighbor Edinburgh Castle.
+The restaurant is located on the top floor with an iconic backdrop that serves the best Scottish food with stunning views of the Edinburgh skyline and our next-door neighbour Edinburgh Castle.

-Cannonball Bar is located on street level, serving over 150 Scotch whiskies has become a firm favorite whisky bar for locals as well as visitors from further afield.
+Cannonball Bar is located on street level, serving over 150 Scotch whiskies has become a firm favourite whisky bar for locals as well as visitors from further afield.

 A little history of the building…

 The name Cannonball House comes from the gunshot lodged high on the wall facing Edinburgh Castle.
 It’s rumoured to have been fired by Government troops towards Holyrood Palace when Bonnie Prince Charlie was in residence in 1745 during the Jacobite Rebellion.
 However, it’s more likely the cannonball was placed there by engineers to mark the gravitational height for the first piped water supply to Castlehill Reservoir across the road.
 Either way, it’s a little piece of history and well worth a look when you leave.

 The 1st Duke of Gordon, the keeper of Edinburgh Castle, built the first recorded building on the site as his residence in the 1650s.
 For its time, the building was believed to be incredibly ornate with some of Scotland’s most dramatic and beautiful carpentry of its day.

 The building was altered into a tenement in the 18th century after a fire caused major destruction to its delicate timber interior.
 The one surviving feature of the original building is the door with what we believe is the oldest knocker in the world.
 This adorns our entrance off the steps from Royal Mile and is another must-see.